 —Phill Miller, Vice President of Teaching and Learning, Blackboard

 “D2L is excited about the 1EdTech community’s interest in LTI Advantage, which raises the “LTI bar” for platforms and learning tools.
 We appreciate the value these services provide in enriching teaching and learning by enabling the development of innovative, interactive and engaging learning activities and tools.”

 "LTI Advantage provides a set of open standards that further Indiana University's mission for data and application integration throughout our digital learning ecosystem.
 By moving forward with LTI Advantage, IU can further reduce risk through the transparency of system interactions and more seamlessly tie together systems and learning data workflows.
 LTI Advantage is another example of 1EdTech providing solutions that further empower higher education."

 —Matthew Gunkel, Director of Teaching and Learning Technologies, Indiana University

 “Any and all progress we can make in the area of open standards adoption serves to enable us to craft the digital learning environments needed by our faculty and students.
 LTI Advantage serves to further remove any barriers to the adoption of the LTI standard, and hence represents a great opportunity for us to move forward with architecting those environments.”

 —Malcolm Brown, Director, EDUCAUSE Learning Initiative

 "Standards-based integrations are critical to enabling highly effective learning ecosystems, especially when they allow for deep integrations among vendors and institution-based solutions.
-LTI Advantage is a great example of IMS Global Learning Consortium and the education industry driving forward the importance of interoperability and technology for achieving student success."
+LTI Advantage is a great example of 1EdTech Consortium and the education industry driving forward the importance of interoperability and technology for achieving student success."

 —Melissa Loble, Vice President, Platform and Partnerships, Instructure, Inc.